rubenrincon/dbximgdemo/README.md

 6. User is redirected to the authentication server in Dropbox along with the state and a URL to redirect back to the middleware, in this case we will use the `/oauthredirect` endpoint.
 7. The user will authenticate to Dropbox and authorize this application to read a specific folder.
 8. Dropbox will redirect the user to the `/oauthredirect`  endpoint of the middleware and will pass a code and give us back the state we passed.
-9. The middleware validates that there is an existing session for that state, this is a protection agains CSRF attacks.
+9. The middleware validates that there is an existing session for that state, this is a protection against CSRF attacks.
 10. The middleware makes a POST call to Dropbox to exchange the code for an OAuth token.
 In this call, the middleware will pass the application key/secret to Dropbox.
 11. The middleware will save the token along with the session.
 12. User will be redirected to home `/`  but now the user will have a token to make calls to Dropbox API.